chris-pilcher/nz-bank-account-info-international-money-transfer/README.md

 TODO: Badges - Build Status Travis CI, Coverage: coveralls.io

-A lightweight JavaScript library to generate information needed to provide an overseas bank to send an International Money Transfer to your New Zealand bank account
+A lightweight JavaScript library to generate information needed for an International Money Transfer to your New Zealand bank account.

 ## Installation